CharlieDigital/covidcureid/README.md

 ## Index Outcome by Drug

 The first step is to index the outcome of each drug.
-Each case may reference multiple drugs, but we want to create a `DrugEntry` based on the specific drug whether used in combination or on its own
+Each case may reference multiple drugs, but we want to create a `DrugEntry` based on the specific drug whether used in combination or on its own.

 ## Index Outcome by Regimen